redox-os/book/src/configuration-settings.md

 The `cookbook.toml` file mainly configures Cookbook options (`[cook]`) and mirrors (`[mirror]`).
 Mirrors are used to replace code and binary sources used across Cookbook, useful for a quick way to use alternative sources when the main server is offline or slow.

-Cookbook options defaults to environment variables which are
+Each Cookbook configuration defaults to environment variables which are:

 | Environment Variable | How to use the variable | Definition in cookbook.toml |
 |:---------------------|:------------------------|:----------------------------|